Building a Culture of Constructive Dialogue on Campus: Lessons from Leading Institutions

 • Introduction to CDI and constructive dialogue

-• The role of a facilitator – competencies and skills
+• The role of a facilitator – mindsets and core commitments

 • Facilitator conflict styles